SFDO-Tooling/MetaCI/docs/running.rst

 To run the local development server::

-    yarn serve
+    make start

-This starts a process running Django, a process running Node, and an ``rq`` worker process.
+This starts a process running Django and an ``rq`` worker process.
 The running server will be available at `<http://localhost:8080/>`_.

 Admin Login